philamp/formovie_theater_hdr_settings/README.md

 >   - ``De-counter`` set to ``low`` or ``middle`` to mitigate color banding artefacts.
 >   - ``MPEG NR`` set to  ``low`` or ``middle`` to mitigate compression artefacts.
 > - ``DNR`` gives smearing effects sometimes.
 I think it must be avoided.

-> [!TIP]
-> - Tone-mapping to SDR will only fix this issue marginally, but is also a good solution if your player device has good HDR to SDR tone-mapping, especially if your screen max luminosity is around 100 nits (as 100 nits value is often used for the HDR to SDR tone-mapping).
-> - ``Advanced video`` > ``Adaptive luma control`` set to ``middle`` (other values are suboptimal IMHO) can be great in SDR and can help in pure HDR too, but it's also matter of taste and it's somewhat breaking the director's intent.

 ## 11 points white balance correction
 I found correction to be very subtle but great anyway : https://www.projectorcentral.com/Formovie-Theater-UST-Laser-TV-Projector-Review.htm .
 And this theorically helps to change global white balance while keeping hus/saturation the same.